What Is House Flipping?

 House Flipping Requirements:

-Thanks to tighter lending standards, and a depressed buying market, you need plenty of cash, and nerves of steel, to get into house flipping.
-Imagine buying a house for $50,000, investing another $20,000 in renovations, and then…nothing.
+Thanks to tighter lending standards, and a depressed buying market due to rampant inflation, you need plenty of cash and nerves of steel to get into house flipping.
+Imagine buying a house for $250,000, investing another $50,000 in renovations, and then… nothing.
 No one wants to buy the house.
 You now have to pay for your own rent or mortgage, plus the mortgage for this home, and utilities, insurance, and property taxes.
+We certainly aren’t trying to deter you from making the leap into investment real estate but, we do want you to always consider the worst case scenario before making your decision to pursue an opportunity.

 So what do you need to get started?